Phenomkay/Bank-Churn-Prediction-Model/README.md

 2. Scaler (`scaler.pkl`)
 3. Label encoder (`label_encoder.pkl`)

-Make sure to have the following dependencies installed, listed in requirements.txt:
+Make sure to have the following dependencies installed and ready for the deployment process listed in requirements.txt:
 `gradio`
 `joblib`
 `matplotlib`